MeetGJethva/Prasnottari/README.md

 The Exam Preparation Platform is designed to provide a centralized location for students to access and contribute to a vast collection of study materials.
 Whether you're preparing for a university exam or a competitive test, this platform allows you to:

-- Search for exam papers, questions, and topics.
+- Search for exam papers, questions.
 - Sort and filter results based on predefined criteria.
-- Upload and share your own questions and question papers (with admin verification).
+- Upload and share your own questions and question papers.
 - Create customized question papers using the built-in paper generation tool.

 The platform aims to improve the study process by making relevant exam materials easily accessible, while also empowering students to contribute back to the community.